flame-engine/flame/doc/tutorials/platformer/step_1.md

 keyboards.

 Starting with a simple sketch (it doesn't have to be perfect as mine is very rough) is the best way to get an understanding of what will need to be accomplished.
-Take for instance the below sketch, we know we will need the following:
+For the sketch below, we know we will need the following:

 - Player Class
 - Enemy Class